-With the restauration of the Han dynasty 漢 (206 BCE-220 CE) in 25 CE Emperor Guangwu 漢光武帝 (r.
+With the restauration of the Han dynasty 漢 (206 BCE-220 CE) in 25 CE, Emperor Guangwu 漢光武帝 (r.
 25-57) allowed the tradition of apocryphal texts (chenwei 讖緯) to be integrated in the canon of Confucian classics taught at the National University (taixue 太學).
-The professors (boshi 博士 "erudites") teaching the Confucian classics were furthermore not united in the question which versions of the classics had to be used for teaching, either the so-called new text classics (jinwen jing 今文經) which were geared to cosmological interpretation, or the old text classics (guwen jing 古文經) that had a more worldly approach with a philological tradition.
+This was all the more troublesome, as the "erudites" (boshi 博士) teaching the Confucian classics were not united with regard to the issue which versions of the Classics had to be used for instruction at the University, either the so-called new-text classics (jinwen jing 今文經) which were geared to cosmological interpretation, or the old-text classics (guwen jing 古文經) that had a more worldly approach with a philological tradition.

-During the Former Han period 前漢 (206 BC-8 CE) a first conference about the canon of Confucian classics had been held in the Shiqu Hall 石渠閣.
+During the Former Han period 前漢 (206 BC-8 CE), a first conference about the canon of Confucian Classics had been held in the Shiqu Hall 石渠閣.
 Emperor Zhang 漢章帝 (r.
-75-88) decided to convoke a similar conference at the White Tiger Hall in Luoyang 洛陽 (modern Luoyang, Henan).
+75-88) of the Later Han dynasty decided to convoke a similar conference at the White Tiger Hall in Luoyang 洛陽 (modern Luoyang, Henan).
 It was presided by the emperor himself.
-The main discussants were Wei Ying 魏應, Chunyu Gong 淳于恭, Jia Kui 賈逵, Ban Gu 班固 and Yang Zhong 楊終.
+The main discussants were Wei Ying 魏應, Chunyu Gong 淳于恭, Jia Kui 賈逵, Ban Gu, Yang Zhong 楊終, Ding Hong 丁鴻, Lou Wang 樓望, Zhang Fu 張酺, Cheng Feng 成封, Lu Gong 魯恭, Huan Yu 桓鬱 and Zhao Xun 召馴.
 The questions to the matters to disputed were handed in to Wei Ying who had them presented to the emperor.
-Chunyu Gong answered as a representant of the Confucian scholars.
+Chunyu Gong answered as a representative of the Confucian scholars.
 The emperor then decided which answer should be adopted as the imperial standard.
 The conference lasted over a few months before all questions were dealt with.

-The main result of the discussions in the White Tiger Hall was the adaption of the new text classics as the orthodox versions, as had been already suggested by Dong Zhongshu 董仲舒 a century earlier, as well as the inclusion of apocryphal texts as interpretive sources.
-The correlative theories of the Five Phases and of yin-yang thus became more stable as a basis for natural science, social science, the governmental system and the understanding of human relationships.
+The main result of the discussions in the White Tiger Hall was the adaption of the new-text classics as the orthodox versions, as had been already suggested by Dong Zhongshu 董仲舒 (179-104 BCE) a century earlier, as well as the inclusion of apocryphal texts as interpretive sources.
+The correlative theories of the Five Agents and the cosmic forces Yin and Yang thus became more stable as a basis for natural science, social science, the governmental system and the understanding of human relationships.

 The Baihutong has been translated by Tjan Tjoe Som (1952), Po Hu T'ung: the Comprehensive Discussion in the White Tiger Hall, Leiden: Brill.